acidum/PCD8544-utils/README.md

 Provided utilities can be used in shell scripting for Raspberry PI projects requiring low cost message indication.

-Download and install instructions are on http://wiringpi.com/download-and-install/

 # Building

+Download and install WiringPi as described on http://wiringpi.com/download-and-install/

 Clone repository and build